JJ/pull-request-checks-action/README.md

 - [ ] Does not check this.
 ```

-This will be exported to github action variables, and also set as step
+The first one has a tag, `ONE`; what this Github action does is to export the results of that checklist as GitHub action variables, and also set as step
 output.
-The outputs will have the name of the label if it exists (`ONE`, in this
+The outputs will have the name of the tag if it exists (`ONE`, in this
 case) or `checks`+ index (starting with 0) otherwise.

 > The `check#` variable will not be set in the case it has a specific name.